bigyanyo/Java_Assignments/Assignment5/Event Handling/Close Frame/README.md

 # Closable Frame

-- A Frame does not have a close function in itslef.
+- A Frame does not have a close function in itself.
 We have to write some codes to make the frame window close.

 - We can close the AWT window or Frame by calling dispose() or System.exit() inside windowClosing() method.
 The windowClosing() method is found in WindowListener interface and WindowAdapter class.